An interesting question regarding re-hydrating pasta for "faster pasta prep" came from Lori of Illinois:

 "Hope my slightly different process of reconstituting and preparing will have some value to some of your readers."

 Thank You, Lori, for sharing your faster pasta prep regarding re-hydrating pasta with us!
-Also, Lori says she'll try and get some photos sent to us showing us her results.
+Also, Lori says she'll try to get some photos sent to us showing us her results.